Rock Blasting Services blast trenches for various civil engineering projects to enable infrastructure development.

 The most commonly used subsoil drainage system is a special pipe covered with geotextile material.
 A number of perforations are through the pipe to let water through to be drained.
-The geotextile covering is crucial as it prevents soil and other materials coming into the pipe and causing a blockage.
+The geotextile covering is crucial as it prevents soil and other materials from coming into the pipe and causing a blockage.
 Rock and pebbles may also be used as filtering materials.
 To prevent excessive clogging, drainage pipes should be about 7.5 cm or more in diameter.
 Trenches should be a minimum width of 300 mm where circular pipes are used.
-For most simple water drainage systems like sewage use, pipes made from clay, cement or plastic can be used.
+For most simple water drainage systems like sewage use, pipes made from clay, cement, or plastic can be used.

 Drain envelopes are placed around a subsoil drain for various purposes, including:

 - To increase to effective surface area of the drain

 - To stabilize the soil in which the drain is located